News

 4. Addressing Online Safety as a Safeguarding Priority

 Online risks have shifted significantly, including exposure to harmful content, peer on peer abuse, and emerging technologies.
-Schools often treat online safety as part of computing rather than core safeguarding.
+In many schools, online safety still sits within computing, which can result in safeguarding risks being missed when they are not discussed in wider pastoral or safeguarding contexts.

 Key gap: